Code-Institute-Submissions/StephenJ2020-Sportmaster_JanResub/README.md

 I have chosen a very bright and vibrant colour palette to reflect the active and sporty nature of the products being sold via the site by Sportmaster.
 Plus the sporting colours of the local Celbridge G.A.A. and football teams are white and blue so my colour scheme reflects this.
 ![color palette](./static/readme/colour-palette.png)
 To create the color palette I used [Coolors](https://coolors.co/).

+* Further information on my design inspiration can be found on the project [Wiki Page](https://github.com/StephenJ2020/Sportmaster/wiki/Design-Inspiration).

 # Technologies Used
 ------
 ## Languages